the young korean star whose relationship with a giant magical pig will melt your heart | read | i-D

 An Seo Hyun has been acting for over a decade.
-Just 13 years old (14 in Korean years) she's been doing it for over three quarters of her young life.
+Just 13-years-old (14 in Korean years) she's been doing it for over three quarters of her young life.
 It's an intrinsic part of who she is.
-As a kid, An was cripplingly shy, so her father thought it might be helpful to send her to acting school, to try and tease her out of her shell.
-Eventually her shyness faded away and she outgrew the school, but she'd fallen in love with acting.
+An was cripplingly shy, and her father thought it might be helpful to send her to acting school for little children to try and tease her out of her shell.
+Her shyness faded away and she outgrew the school, but she'd fallen in love with acting.

 She began working as an extra until finally a director spotted her and started giving her small roles in his productions.
 "What makes acting so unique is the fact that a regular person just lives one life, but an actor can experience hundreds of different lives," An told i-D. "I can live my life as myself, but at the same time I can experience other people's lives."